OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/redmine.md

 # Prerequisites

 ## User Privileges
-* Create one Redmine user dedicated to OpsHub Integration Manager.
+* Create one Redmine user dedicated to <code class="expression">space.vars.SITENAME</code>.
 User should not do any operations from system's user interface.
 * The user created for synchronization should have access to the project that will be configured for synchronization.
 This user should have both administrator rights as a user and reporter rights at the project level.
 For detailed information on how to add a user, refer to the [Add User](#add-user) section.
 For further details on how to assign users to the projects, refer to the [Assigning User to Projects](#assigning-user-to-projects) section.
 * Enable REST API service for Redmine, if it is not already enabled.
 For further details, refer to the [Redmine Configuration](#redmine-configuration) section.

 ## End System Storage Criteria
-* To configure the End System Storage Criteria with the Custom Field in OpsHub Integration Manager, the  "Used as a filter" option needs to be enabled for this selected Custom Field.
+* To configure the End System Storage Criteria with the Custom Field in <code class="expression">space.vars.SITENAME</code>, the  "Used as a filter" option needs to be enabled for this selected Custom Field.
 For more details, refer to [Custom Field Configuration](#custom-field-configuration).

 ## Redmine Database Information
 Given below are the configuration parameters for the Redmine database to create an integration configuration.